When users click on your product, they’re sent to a landing page on your website for that product. Set the URL for this landing page with the link

-link attribute, all desktop and mobile device users are directed to the landing page specified here.
-Keep in mind that when you submit a tracking URL for the
+[link] attribute, all desktop and mobile device users are directed to the landing page specified in that attribute.
+Keep in mind that when you submit a tracking URL for the ads redirect

-ads_redirect attribute, users who click on Shopping ads will be sent to that URL rather than the value that you submit for
+[ads_redirect] attribute, users who click on Shopping ads will be sent to that URL rather than the value that you submit for the link

 |File format||Example entry|

 These are the requirements you'll need to meet to show your product.
 If you don't follow these requirements, we'll disapprove your product and let you know in your Merchant Center account.

 - Ensure that your landing page is mobile friendly.
 Make sure that the landing page you submitted works on desktop and mobile devices.
 Your landing page must meet this requirement even if you also use the mobile link

 - Start with http or https and comply with RFC 3986.
 For example: https://www.example.com/writing/fiji-pens.